-This in-depth study has focused on the core activities of touring: movement of people and the production to create the live performance.
+This study has focused on the core activities of touring: movement of people and the production to create the live performance.

-The study sought to:
+The study was in two parts:

-- I) Quantify the total annual and per performance greenhouse gas emissions from all scales of touring activity undertaken in the UK and by UK artists touring overseas. - 2) Identify practical actions through the business supply chains, which if taken now, pave the way for a touring sector with a minimal environmental impact.
+- I) Quantify the total annual and per performance greenhouse gas emissions from all scales of touring activity undertaken in the UK and by UK-based theatre companies touring overseas. - 2) Identify practical actions through the business supply chains which, if taken now, pave the way for a touring sector with a minimal environmental impact.

-A steering group of experienced individuals from core professions in the live music industry was established at the outset to inform and guide the work.
-On this group were managers, promoters, agents, suppliers and production managers.
+A steering group of experienced individuals from core professions in the theatre sector was established at the outset to inform and guide the work.
+On this group were theatre directors, producers, production managers, suppliers and funding body / cultural agency representatives.
 Critically this group brokered access into the sector and enabled us to get a good cross-section of tour samples essential for analysis.

-This section provides a synopsis of our approach as a detailed technical note is available on our website (www.juliesbicycle.com) with an explanation of the information collection and how it was used to calculate the GHG emissions from band touring.
+This section provides a synopsis of our approach as a detailed technical note is available on our website (www.juliesbicycle.com) with an explanation of how the information was collected and used to calculate the GHG emissions from theatre touring.